ritujadixit1/clean-test/README.md

 Consider the coloumn names to case insensitive, ie. Name = name.

 NOTE: This tool should work with any data file and any template file.

+### to run the project, write this command :- node src/excelGenerate.js